How to set up the Code Index MCP on CursorAI

 - Navigate to the MCP server section

-- Click + Add new global MCP server
+- Click the + Add new global MCP server button

 Create a 3D game that makes use of Threejs and Rapier, please consult with the code index mcp